María Vinyoles Soler (Marieta) ...

 Noble materials, wood and stone from the nearby mountains, metal forging and ancient utensils, are within the reach of those who visit them, in constant union with the history of Girona.

-Currently, the Centennial Restaurant Casa Marieta, continues being a pillar of the catalan and market cuisine, highlighting some typical dishes, among others of its classics, such as the Duck with Pears, Roast Shoulder of Lamb with Greens, the Veal Sirloin with "Foie" or "Suquet" (Fish Casserole fishermen's recipe), presented by a team with a willingness to serve, attentive and close..
+Currently, the Centennial Restaurant Casa Marieta, continues being a pillar of the catalan and market cuisine, highlighting some typical dishes, among others of its classics, such as Duck with Pears, Baked Lamb Back, Sirloin with Foie or Fish "Suquet" (fishermen's recipe), presented by a team with a willingness to serve, attentive and close..

-In recent years Casa Marieta it is projected as a reference for Tourism Associations and Boards, as well as numerous and recognized entities that name it as one of the preferred to enjoy the history and gastronomy of this beautiful city, Girona.
+In recent years Casa Marieta is projected as a reference for Associations and Tourist Boards, as well as numerous and recognized entities that name it as one of the favorites to enjoy the history and gastronomy of this beautiful city, Girona.